Added: 31 August 2009

 - Tour.
 Try to book them on an official tour.
 Your ‘fact’ about Michael Jackson trying to buy the throne in the House of Lords might be funny, but probably not that much use when they suddenly have to show your MP’s nephew around the palace and all the tours are fully booked.

 - Show them around the building.
 It sounds silly, but if you don’t tell them where the loo is, you might find you have a very shy intern in inexplicable agony.
-Make sure they know where they can get food, where the kitchen is, the post office, vote office, cash points, travel office, whips office, members’ centre, and anyway else you go on a regular basis.
+Make sure they know where they can get food, where the kitchen is, the Post Office, Vote Office, cash points, Travel Office, Whips Office, and anywhere else you go on a regular basis.
 Including the Sports and Social.

 - Introduce them to people.
 Make sure your intern gets to meet lots of other new interns.
-Perhaps you can arrange to go for lunch with a few other researchers and their interns, or go to the Sports and Social for their first taste of parliamentary gin.
+Perhaps you can arrange to go for lunch with a few other researchers and their interns.

 – It’s also a good idea to introduce someone outside of the office that your intern can talk to if you have a problem.
 You might be able to arrange this with a researcher in a neighbouring office, whereby you each assume the same role for the others’ intern.
 There should always be someone outside of the office that they can talk to should there be a problem with any aspect of their internship.